ml-and-ds-papers-on-the-go/andre-ye.github.io/history/lecture-notes/movements-for-liberation.md

 	+ Was not shared beyond this.
 + 1820s: Denmark Vesey
 	+ Charleston, North Carolina.
-	+ Vessey was a preacher and used his preaching to make connections in the slave quarters, developed plant or evolt.
+	+ Vesey was a preacher and used his preaching to make connections in the slave quarters, developed revolt.

 ### Large Scale Slave Rebellions